ScriptEdBayHackathon2k18/teamN/README.md

 Political unrest

 ### What challenges did you run into?
+Ali - learning about value <br/>
+Nayeli - everything we hadn't learned yet, adding links in the header <br/>
+Jose - trying to figure out the really really part, learning to use append

 ### What accomplishments are you most proud of?
+Ali and Nayeli - becoming a pro at styling
+Jose - maybe kinda proud of using append

 ### What did your team learn?